-Operating cash inflow was £38,000 (2022: outflow £3,153,000) for the year.
-The change from prior year reflects the College's continued management of operational resources within the current climate of reduced public funding, increased inflation and recovery from the Covid-19 pandemic.
+Operating cash outflow was £984,000 (2022/23: inflow £38,000) for the year.
+The change from prior year reflects the College's continued challenge in the management of operational resources within the current climate of reduced public funding, increased operational and staffing costs.